Food Truck Insurance: Cost & Coverage

 - Entertainment: Do you serve at festivals or concerts?

-After answering all the required assessment questions, you’ll then select coverage:
+After answering all the required assessment questions, you will then select coverage:

-- Coverage amounts: A higher or lower limit usually results in a higher or lower premium.
+- Coverage amounts: A higher limit usually results in a higher premium, while a lower limit often results in a lower premium.

 - Additional insureds: Sometimes, clients will request they be added as insured to your policy; some companies do this for free.
 Others charge a fee of around $100 per request.

-This policy is essential for any business that uses vehicles.
-Odds are, you’re also required by law to carry it, as nearly every state requires minimum liability coverage on a vehicle.
-For the few states that don’t require you to carry insurance, you must demonstrate your financial ability to cover a loss yourself.
+Commercial auto insurance is essential for any business that uses vehicles.
+Odds are, you are also required by law to carry it, as nearly every state requires minimum liability coverage on a vehicle.
+For the few states that do not require you to carry insurance, you must demonstrate your financial ability to cover a loss yourself.

 Beyond the minimum liability, as a food truck owner, you should consider: